caribewave/sensor-pusher/README.md

   * Accelerometer type : Either "LIS", "MMA" or "ADXL".
 No default.
 Uppercase only.
   * Sampling rate : in milliseconds, between **0** and **1000**.
   * Trigger: minimum trigger value in milli _g_.
+  * Trigger time span: the time span during which we continue to output data after a trigger, in millis.
+Must be a multiple of the sampling rate.
   * Debug flag : Either 1 or 0.

 Example :